jconorgrogan/Rotational-Numbers/README.md

 ![image](https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/8f04aa3c-5ee2-4f4a-b60c-ac3f1c119bc4)

 2 is not a factor of 5.
-No shapes of n<5 can symmetrically fit in 5.
+No shapes of 1<n<5 nodes can symmetrically fit in 5 after a full rotation.
 5 is therefore prime
 ![image](https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/73a1a797-ec5e-425d-a7b3-c13ca8ea1a43)